 How do you justify spending capital on a new network for a service (in this case, voice) that represents declining revenue?

 The reality: In most cases, you can’t!
-Service providers need to challenge the assumption that in order to deliver and monetize voice that they need to rebuild the network with IMS (with NFV or hardware), is the right approach.
+Service providers need to challenge the assumption that in order to deliver and monetize the voice services they need to rebuild the network with IMS (with NFV or hardware).
 The “we’ve always done it this way” approach need not be the path forward, especially given that the need for change is now.